It's possible to be happy even in the most difficult circumstances. How? Put happiness practices first. By doing so, you can do two things:

 In positive psychological research, there’s a strong link between gratitude and greater happiness.
 Practicing gratitude puts the spotlight on what you’re thankful for.
 This is especially important when bad news seems to be everywhere.

 Gratitude focuses our attention on what we have, rather than what we don’t.
 Another bonus?
-It squeezes out the negative feelings that can be more present these days.
+It squeezes out the negative feelings that can be more present.

-Another way is through writing down things you are grateful for in a journal, once per day.
+- Write down things you are grateful for in a journal.

 If you meditate, you can use that time to focus on whatever it is that you’re grateful for.
 It might feel contrived at first.
 Be patient: it gets easier over time and with practice.